ydnadev/itis-data-dash/README.md

 # ITIS Data Dash

-Simple dashboard of taxonomic data sourced from ITIS[[1]].
+Simple dashboard of taxonomic data sourced from ITIS [[1]](#1).

 ## Usage

-*Note - ITIS database does not exist in this repository, download ITIS data from source below. *
+*Note - ITIS database does not exist in this repository, download ITIS data from source below.*

 Extract data from ITIS SQLite db
     - run SQL script 1 to dump data for all species to *animal_species.txt*